ky525815/ky525815/README.md

 Why in Course: to learn coding which would be an useful skill for my future career

-Why psychology: I like to listen to people and help them
+Why psychology: I like listening to people and helping them

 Career plans: I want to work in the psychology field